qatrackplus/qatrackplus/docs/api/guide.rst

   http://www.django-rest-framework.org/api-guide/authentication/#apache-mod_wsgi-specific-configuration
   for more details.

-- The API returned status 403 with {'detail'\: 'You do not have permission to perform this action'}: The user you are submitting your data with does not have permission to perform QA.
+- **Q: Why is the API returning status 403 with {'detail'\: 'You do not have permission to perform this action'}?**:
+  The user you are submitting your data with does not have permission to perform QA.
 Add the user to a group with the required permissions.

-- The API returned status 401 with {'detail'\: 'Authentication credentials not provided'}: You forgot to include the authorization token http header with your request.
+- **Q: Why is the API returning status 401 with {'detail'\: 'Authentication credentials not provided'}?**:
+  You forgot to include the authorization token http header with your request.

+- **Q: Why is the API returning status 401 with {'detail'\: 'Invalid token'}?**:
+  You included
-- The API returned status 401 with {'detail'\: 'Invalid token'}: You included an invalid authorization token http header with your request.
+  an invalid authorization token http header with your request.
 Check to ensure your auth token is set correctly.